Meri Bar. There are seafront bars and restaurants all along the beach in Çalış. A famous sunset to marvel over as you drink and dine.

 - Meri Bar is open daily (except New Year’s Eve) from early afternoon until late.

-- Live music is on Thursday and Sunday nights.
-This could be subject to change, so if you are going to the bar especially to see a band, check first.
+- If you are going to the bar especially to see a band, check first.

 - For more photos and updates, you can like Meri on Facebook and / or follow them on Instagram.

 - You’ll find Meri Bar in the Çalış section of our places to eat and drink around Fethiye.